Guide to Work, Study, Travel and Living Abroad

 • El Estadio Santiago Bernabeu: nothing like a heated Real Madrid match!

-• Kapital: a 7 floor discoteca that guarantees an unforgettable night
+• Kapital: a 7-floor discoteca that guarantees an unforgettable night

 Culture shock

 Also, don’t be shocked by the rampant public displays of affection between young couples.
-(After all, that dignified looking abuela sitting next to them on the Metro isn’t perturbed.)
+(After all, that dignified-looking abuela sitting next to them on the Metro isn’t perturbed.)
 Just think of it as free entertainment: I’m still pretty impressed by one couple’s downright acrobatic elevator PDA.

 On Xenophobia in Madrid

-I asked one of my professors about it, and she explained that the idea of “political correctness” is not particularly prevalent in Madrid, and that pulling back one’s eyes should not be considered offensive.
-It seemed to be a “that’s just the way it is” mentality, so I didn’t push the matter any further.
+I asked one of my professors about it, and she explained that the idea of “political correctness” is not particularly prevalent in Madrid and that pulling back one’s eyes should not be considered offensive.
+It seemed to be a “that’s just the way it is” mentality, so I didn’t push the matter further.

 Final Thoughts